straw-hat-team/javascript/packages/babel/babel-preset-base/README.md

 # @straw-hat/babel-preset-base

-A Babel configuration for compiling libraries.
+A Babel configuration for compiling libraries with TypeScript support out of the box.

 ## Get Started